AryaDuhan/Whatsapp-BOT/README.md

 ## ✨ Core Features

 - **🤖 Automated Attendance Tracking**: The bot automatically sends a confirmation message after your class ends.
-Simply reply "yes" or "no" to log your attendance.
+Simply reply "yes", "no", or "mass bunk" to log your attendance.
 - **🔔 Smart Reminders**: Never miss a class again.
 Get a WhatsApp reminder 10 minutes before each scheduled class.
 - **📸 AI Timetable Parser**: Simply send a screenshot of your timetable, and the bot will use AI to read it, extract all your classes, and add them to your schedule automatically.
 - **📊 Detailed Reports**: Get an instant overview of your attendance for all subjects or dive deep into the statistics for a specific class.
 - **⚠️ Low Attendance Alerts**: The bot proactively warns you if your attendance for any subject drops below 75%.
 - **💬 Natural Language Commands**: Add your schedule using simple, human-readable commands (e.g., `/add Math on Monday at 10:00 for 2`).
+- **✏️ Interactive Editing**: Easily edit any detail of an existing class with the conversational `/edit` command.
 - **🌍 Full Timezone Support**: Configure your local timezone to ensure reminders are always accurate, no matter where you are.
 - **✅ Confirmation for Subject Removal**: To prevent accidental deletions, the bot asks for a "yes" or "no" confirmation before removing a subject from your schedule.